navicore/zet-rss.nvim/README.md

 # NaviReader

 A privacy-focused RSS reader that integrates seamlessly with your Neovim Zettelkasten workflow.
-No servers, no databases - just text files and a fast Rust backend.
+No servers, no databases - just text files and a fast Rust backend with a beautiful TUI viewer.

 ## Features

-- **Privacy First**: All data stored locally as plain text files
+- 🔒 **Privacy First**: All data stored locally as plain text files
-- **Zettelkasten Integration**: Scans your markdown notes for RSS feeds
+- 📝 **Zettelkasten Integration**: Scans your markdown notes for RSS feeds
+- 📖 **TUI Viewer**: Beautiful terminal UI for reading articles with vim-style navigation
+- 🔍 **Smart Filtering**: Shows unread articles by default, sorted by date
+- 🎯 **Telescope UI**: Browse, search, and manage feeds within Neovim
-- **Pure Text Storage**: Articles saved as markdown with YAML frontmatter
+- 💾 **Pure Text Storage**: Articles saved as markdown with YAML frontmatter
-- **Telescope UI**: Browse, search, and manage feeds within Neovim
-- **Fast Search**: Full-text search across all cached articles
+- ⚡ **Fast Search**: Full-text search across all cached articles
-- **Offline Reading**: Read cached articles anytime
+- 📱 **Offline Reading**: Read cached articles anytime
+- ⭐ **Article Starring**: Mark articles for later reference
+- 🗂️ **Unified Commands**: Single NaviReader command with intuitive subcommands

 ## Installation